-He also curates and produces material for Umbrella Entertainment and Australia’s National Film and Sound Archive.
+As a TV Historian, he curates and produces material for Umbrella Entertainment and Australia’s National Film and Sound Archive.

 His latest project is Outrageous: The Queer History of Australian TV.
 This documentary premiered during World Pride at the 2023 Mardi Gras Film Festival.
 It has since screened at the LGBTQ+ Toronto Film Festival, where it won Best Feature Film, and The Palm Springs LGBTQ Film Festival .